 The Dunstable Finches were an important branch of the family.
 They acquired status and wealth as drapers in Dunstable, and used it to invest in land in other villages including Houghton Regis and Luton.
 Thomas’ eldest son (Thomas) followed his father as a draper and similarly prospered.
 The influence of the family began to enter London, as Thomas’ daughter Joan married Thomas BULL, a freeman of the Merchant Tailors in London, and arranged freedom for his younger sons Roger and Richard in the same company.
 The links with the merchant tailors remained in place for some generations.
 On Thomas’ death, he left a considerable estate to his wife Elizabeth and on her death in 1607 established a charity for the poor, known subsequently as ‘Finch’s charity’.

 FINCH of Dunstable

 Thomas FINCH (c.
 1495-1558), yeoman of Dunstable, born in Redbourn and appears on court rolls there ~1520.
 His choice of the name Roger for his son may indicate he was related to Redbourn lineage 2.
+In 1518, he was overseer of the will of John A WOOD and in 1521 executor of Nicholas PURVEY, both of Dunstable.
 Bought land in Houghton Regis 1525 from William SEAMAN (deed in British Library).
+Witnessed will of John HOLDERN of Dunstable in 1529.
 Married first Alice by whom he had two sons, of whom below.
 He then married Elizabeth.
 He died 1558 and had his will proved in the Archdeaconry Court of Bedford.
 His sons were:

 - Thomas FINCH (~1525-1586) of whom following,